andrew/ultimate-awesome/README.md

 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
 - [awesome-hri-papers-for-industry](https://github.com/mjyc/awesome-hri-papers-for-industry) - HRI Papers for Industry.
 - [awesome-data-science](https://github.com/m-muecke/awesome-data-science) - Data science and programming resources for daily work.
-- [awesome-distribution-shift](https://github.com/monk1337/awesome-distribution-shift) - A curated list of Distribution Shift papers/articles and recent advancements.
 - [awesome-immersion](https://github.com/nakopylov/awesome-immersion) - Awesome list of tools and resources for language immersion and sentence mining.
-- [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-a2a-libraries](https://github.com/nMaroulis/awesome-a2a-libraries) - A curated list of Agent-to-Agent (A2A) libraries and SDKs, organized by programming language.
 - [awesome-byoc](https://github.com/nuonco/awesome-byoc) - Awesome list of tools supporting BYOC deployment.
 - [awesome-ux-engineer](https://github.com/obetomuniz/awesome-ux-engineer) - A repository of resources and knowledge for and about UX Engineers.